charlieegan3/personal-website/source/blog/2016-07-11-2016-macbook-for-software-development-first-impressions.html.markdown

 ## My Setup
 I use docker for development; via dlite.
 I use iTerm and use vim as my main editor.
 I do not install any additional runtimes or development tools beyond git and my editor to the Macbook itself.
 I have not installed Xcode (but have the CLI tools installed).
 I use Safari as my browser, though I have Chrome installed for the occasion when I'm doing something with a frontend focus.

-You can get a better feel for my setup from my [Brewfile](http://github.com/charlieegan3/dotfiles/blob/master/Brewfile).
+You can get a better feel for my setup from my Brewfile (Edit: removed, see [here](https://charlieegan3.com/blog/2017/02/09/phase-out-laptop-setup-script.html))

 ## Docker
 Docker works really great and I've yet to notice a task that runs noticeably faster on my old Macbook Pro.
 This system continues to be a nice way to isolate projects and is a system that the Macbook seems to be very capable of hosting.